nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 class App extends Component {
  // ...rest of our code here
  componentDidMount() {
-   const dbRef = firebase.database().ref();
+   // here we create a variable that holds a reference to our database const dbRef = firebase.database().ref();
-   dbRef.on('value', (response) => {
-     console.log(response.val());
+   // here we add an event listener to that variable that will fire every time there is a change in the database
+   // this event listener takes a callback function which we will use to get our data from the database and call it response dbRef.on('value', (response) => {
+     // here we use Firebase's .val() method to parse our database info the way we want it console.log(response.val());
    });
  }